Credit Information in Earnings Calls: Empirical Results

 We then examine the rolling credit score versions of regressions (\ref{eq:contemp-reg}) and (\ref{eq:forecast-reg}) for 12-month ahead PVLGD changes.
 These use a credit score model that would have been known to investors in real time, in the sense that $\hat S_{k(i)}$ and $\hat \beta$ from (\ref{eq:lasso}) are estimated using only information available prior to the current conference call.
-To understand the value of the rolling credit score to an investor making real-time decisions, we benchmark it against a parsimonious set of forecasting variables rather than against our entire set of controls, as has been done in Bali et al. (2022) and Gu, Kelly, and Xiu (2020).
-The reason is that it is implausible that any individual would pay attention to all the forecasting variables we use as controls in our full-sample regressions, and any systematic trading strategy would not be able to precisely estimate the impact of each of the forecasting variables listed in Section \ref{s:controls}.
-To whittle down the number of forecasting variables to a more manageable set, we first run a lasso regression with a 10-fold cross-validation to select a set of forecasting variables for 12-month ahead PVLGD changes, and then another lasso to select a set of forecasting variables for 6-month ahead PVLGD changes.
-Importantly, the rolling credit score is selected in both lassos, suggesting it is a valuable forecaster for future PVLGD changes, even when competing against the full set of forecasting variables identified in the literature. \footnote{The variables selected by the 10-fold cross-validated lasso regression for 12-month ahead PVLGD changes are: PVLGD, CreditScore, CDSChg$_1$, CDSChg$_{2,6}$, EqRet$_{2,6}$, RVCredit, Rating, and SUE.
-The six-month ahead regression selects the same set of variables except CDSChg$_{2,6}$ and Rating.} We then run OLS regressions to estimate (\ref{eq:contemp-reg}) and (\ref{eq:forecast-reg}) using the set regressors selected by the lasso.
-Tables \ref{t:contemp-rolling sample-12-PVLGD} and \ref{t:contemp-rolling sample-6-PVLGD} of the Online Appendix report the results of these regressions.
+We run OLS regressions to estimate (\ref{eq:contemp-reg}) and (\ref{eq:forecast-reg}) using the same set of regressors as in the full sample analysis, {except that credit score now comes from our rolling text models.} Tables \ref{t:contemp-rolling sample-12-PVLGD} and \ref{t:contemp-rolling sample-6-PVLGD} of the Online Appendix report the results of these regressions.
 The rolling credit score remains a significant forecaster of future PVLGD changes, though the magnitude of the effect is weaker than in Tables \ref{t:contemp-full sample-12-PVLGD} and \ref{t:contemp-full sample-6-PVLGD}.
+For example, the coefficient of credit score in the rolling text model regression for 12-month PVLGD change $-0.041$, which is statistically significant at the 1\% level.